AMPSS is a National Movement to Modernize Math Pathways

 Help us build a National Strategy

 The AMPSS partners have drafted a National Strategy for advancing math pathways around the country, involving key players at all levels from the classroom to the nation.
 If you would like to see our draft, please click the link below.
-If you have feedback for us, we would ask that you contact us by March 31, 2017, as we'll need to get moving on implementing the strategy!
+If you have feedback for us, we would ask that you contact us ASAP, as we're already getting moving on implementing the strategy!

 July 21-23, San Francisco, California